What Is an Iron Butterfly?

 How Does an Iron Butterfly Trade Work?

 An Iron Butterfly is a four-legged options spread, since an investor buys four options contracts, two calls and two puts.
 The call options allow the investor to buy a stock at a given price, and the put options allow the investor to sell a stock at a given price.
-In the trade, the calls and puts have three strike prices, but the same expiration date.

-In a put or call option, the strike price is the price an investor can sell the option when it is exercised.
+In a put or call option, the strike price is the price an investor can sell the underlying security when it is exercised.
 With a call option, the strike price is the price at which the investor can buy the security.
 With a put, the strike price is the value at which they can sell the security.

 The three strike prices consist of one in the middle, called the options straddle, and two other strike prices, called the strangle, positioned above and below that price.
 As a trade, the Iron Butterfly has the propensity to deliver profits when the option’s underlying stock hits its expiration date at the middle strike price.